sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 - What is the cost of memory (space complexity)?
 - How easy is it to implement?

 As you learn these data structures, it is important that you can relate them back to these fundamental questions.
 Ideally, you should be able to know the fundamentals well enough to implement them for interviews.
 You should also be able to justify your selection of data structure for a specific application.
 Try to keep these thoughts in mind.

+# Linear Data Structures

-# Arrays (Dynamic)
+## Arrays (Dynamic)

 <p align="center">
     <img src="/assets/images/data-structures-and-algorithms/data-structures/array.png" alt="array.png"/>